 It's also mandatory for overseas students to obtain Overseas Student Health Cover (OSHC), which provides medical and hospital insurance to international students in Australia.

-7. Welfare Arrangements (Students below 18 years of age)
+Welfare Arrangements (Students Below 18 Years of Age)

-The starting cost of Australian student visa (subclass 500) is AUD 575.
+The starting cost of an Australian student visa (subclass 500) is AUD 650.
 There can be other costs related to the procurement of documents needed for the student visa application.

-Most of the students are able to obtain a student visa within 1 – 2 months.
+Most students can obtain a student visa within 1 – 2 months.
 The visa processing time can be different depending upon the country from where the student applies.
-It can also vary depending upon the student’s individual circumstances and how much time it takes to verify his documents and seek additional information.
+It can also vary depending on the student's circumstances and how long it takes to verify his documents and seek additional information.

 Seeking an Australian student visa is a 3-step process: